Module Prerequisites

 Demonstration of completion of prerequisite

-To demonstrate basic proficiency, please upload a screenshot of your solution to the following task running in Google Collab.
+To demonstrate basic proficiency, please upload a screenshot of your solution to the following task running in Google Collab to the module prequisites form.
 Please don’t just use an LLM to write your answer: you’re not doing yourself a favor.
 We will have office hours in the 2 weeks prior to IQMR to help you if you’re struggling.

 Write a function called analyze_grades that: